Family enraged over outcome to racially-charged murder case

 So much for political correctness.

 Of course, it did not matter what Mr. Cicciaro said; this time, not a single MSNBC, FOX or CNN microphone was stationed by the podium.
-Those who opted to write about the speech did so with a new task at hand: put Mr. Cicciaro's comments in a context that would make him look incredulous.
+Furthermore, those who opted to write about the speech did so with a new task at hand: put Mr. Cicciaro's comments in a context that would make him look incredulous.
 The reporters no longer wrote about the 'brave teen who showed up to defend the honor of the woman who feared she would be raped.'
-Now, the same teen was portrayed as 'the drunken cracker (despite the fact that he was a rather dark Italian) who rolled up at a black boy's home in "lynch mob" form with his buddies.'
+Now, the same teen was portrayed as 'the drunken cracker-ass white punk (despite the fact that he was a rather dark Italian) who rolled up at a black boy's home in "lynch mob" form with his buddies.'
 These remarks echoed the defense's argument that, because of the circumstances, the murder was not only accidental, but even justifiable!
 In effect, the victim had been demonized - and it was all because of race.

 Yes, race.

-Race had determined the case.
-It did not matter that defendant had murdered a boy who was technically not even on defendant's property, or that the boy had been unarmed.
+It did not matter that defendant had murdered a boy who was technically not even on defendant's property, or that the boy had not been armed.
 Race made up for that.
 Race had also determined how Daniel Cicciaro Jr.'s father was expected to respond and, when he did not, the media fled.
+That made him the second victim in this story: the victim of an "anti-racist" racist system.